 There are two ways to get into Chem 261:

-1) Wait until the grades are released and frequently check SPIRE for seats opening up when Chemistry ejects those students who have earned grades less than C- in Chem 112.
+1) Wait until the grades are released and check SPIRE frequently for seats that open up when Chemistry ejects students who have earned grades less than C- in Chem 112.

-2) Attend the section of your choice during add/drop this spring and ask the instructor if you can be manually enrolled.
-You can try emailing the instructor now and asking very nicely if you could be manually enrolled now.
-Don’t forget to include your SPIRE ID # so that the instructor can simply forward your email to the administrator.
+2) Attend the section of your choice during add/drop and ask the instructor if you can be manually enrolled.
+You can email the instructor when your enrollment appointment opens and ask if you could be manually enrolled in the class.
+Include your SPIRE ID and make sure you have space and credits available on your schedule when requesting to be enrolled, otherwise your request cannot be processed.

 -1 (4 credit) AL or AT Arts and Literature